itsneufox/tapi/src/commands/start/README.md

 ## Overview

-The `start` command launches the open.mp server with proper configuration, process management, and development-friendly features.
-It handles server state tracking, prevents multiple instances, and provides seamless integration with VS Code and other development tools.
+The `start` command launches the SA-MP or open.mp server with proper configuration, process management, and development-friendly features.
+By default, the server runs inline in the current terminal with real-time output and interactive control.
+It handles server state tracking, prevents multiple instances, and provides graceful shutdown handling.

 ## Usage